PacktPublishing/Spring-MVC-Designing-Real-World-Web-Application/README.md

 #Spring MVC: Designing Real-World Web Application
-This is a code repository for the course [Spring MVC: Designing Real-World Web Application], published by [Packt](https://www.packtpub.com/).
+This is a code repository for the course Spring MVC: Designing Real-World Web Application, published by [Packt](https://www.packtpub.com/).

 ##What you will learn
 * Set up and build standalone and web-based projects using Spring Framework with Maven or Gradle